Pre-K\"ahler structures and finite-nondegeneracy: Symmetry reductions of homogeneous 2-nondegenerate CR 5-manifolds

 in coordinates $w=u+\operatorname{i} v$ and $z^j = x^j+\operatorname{i} y^j$.
 Except for the values $a=-1,\tfrac{1}{2},2$ where this hypersurface has the flat $2$-nondegenerate structure, these symmetries span the symmetry algebra, as it is shown to be $5$-dimensional in \cite{FK-CR}.
-We can apply Lemma \ref{lemma: germ equivalence classes} to describe the spaces of germs of $2$-nondegenerate pre-Sasakian structures modeled on homogeneous CR hypersurfaces, and obtain the following dimension count. \begin{proposition} For each $a\neq-1,0,\tfrac{1}{2},1,2$, the space of equivalence classes of germs of pre-Sasakian structures modeled on \eqref{eqn: homogeneous CR realizations} is $5$-dimensional.
-Almost all of these pre-Sasakian structures have a $1$-dimensional infinitesimal symmetry algebra, namely the trivial one generated by its distinguished infinitesimal CR symmetry. \end{proposition} \begin{proof} The first statement follows from Lemma \ref{lemma: germ equivalence classes} because these CR structures are simply transitive.
+We can apply Lemma \ref{lemma: germ equivalence classes} to describe the spaces of germs of $2$-nondegenerate pre-Sasakian structures modeled on homogeneous CR hypersurfaces, and obtain the following dimension count.

+\begin{proposition} Local equivalence classes define a codimension $5$ foliation on an open dense subset in the space of germs of pre-Sasakian structures modeled on any fixed $5$-dimensional $2$-nondegenerate locally homogeneous CR manifold. \end{proposition} \begin{proof} If the underlying CR structure is not flat, then the result follows from Lemma \ref{lemma: germ equivalence classes} because, as discussed above, such CR structures are simply transitive.